AsheraCordova/Core/README.md

 ### Checkbox
 Name                		| Description
 -------------       		| -------------
-butonSize       		| Set the minimum width and height for the button.
+buttonSize       		| Set the minimum width and height for the button.
 Default is 20. buttonPadding 			| Sets the padding and marginLeft for the button. swtCheckBoxHorizontalPadding 	| Sets the Horizontal padding for the button.